Wilson Kipsang Kiprotich: 2018

 After his success at the 2017 Tokyo Marathon, Wilson Kipsang returned to Japan's capital, with ambitions to reclaim the world record (WR) that he has lost to compatriot Dennis Kimetto.
 In the press conference, he quoted 2:02:50, as his target time.
 However, the world record was not to be his, as Kipsang was forced to drop out after just 15 km, with stomach problems.
 The former world record holder said, "I really wanted to go fast, but after suffering from stomach problems the last two days before the race, I didn't have the power to run a decent race today."

 Wilson returned to Berlin in September to attempt to break the marathon world record.
 In the pre-race press conference, Wilson revealed that he would run a negative split, with 61:30 as his target time for the half-way point.
 On the race day, Wilson was unable to maintain the requested pace and ended up finishing 3rd, behind Amos Kipruto and Eliud Kipchoge, who did set a new marathon record, with the time of 2:01:39.

-Provisional suspension and four year ban
+Anti-doping rule violations and ban

-On 10 January 2020 Kipsang was provisionally suspended for Whereabouts Failures and Tampering or Attempted Tampering of samples by the Athletics Integrity Unit.

-World Athletics said between April 2018 and May 2019 the 38-year-old Kenyan, twice a London Marathon winner, had missed four "whereabouts appointments".

-In June 2020 Kipsang was banned for four years for doping offences.
-He had additionally tried to maintain that the missed testing appointment was due to a car accident, but it was established that the accident took place three months after the missed appointment.
+In June 2020, Kipsang was issued with a four-year ban backdated to January 2020 due to anti-doping rule violations, specifically four "whereabouts failures" between April 2018 and May 2019, and for tampering with the investigation by providing false evidence.